Chronology of events: 1679--1686

 April 1, 1679 cousin Maerten Huijchs Leeuwenhoek appointed tax master

-April 12, 1679 Lambert van Velthuysen wrote to Leeuwenhoek about some of his observations
+April 12, 1679 Lambert van Velthuysen wrote Letter L-079 to Leeuwenhoek about arteries and nerves

-April 25, 1679 Wrote Letter 28 of 1679-04-25 (AB 43) to Nehemiah Grew about living little animals in fish, hare, and dogs and his calculation that more than ten times as many living animals come from the milt of a cod as there are people living on the Earth
+April 25, 1679 Wrote Letter L-080 of 1679-04-25 to Nehemiah Grew about living little animals in fish, hare, and dogs and his calculation that more than ten times as many living animals come from the milt of a cod as there are people living on the Earth

 May 1, 1679 Visited by James, Duke of York, and "several high personages"

-May 4, 1679 mentor Constantijn Huygens called Leeuwenhoek the "magician of Delft"
+May 4, 1679 mentor Constantijn Huygens, writing to his son Christiaan, called Leeuwenhoek the "bourgeois philosopher of Delft"

-July 27, 1679 Robert Hooke showed the Royal Society microscopical observations of the liquor in a ram's testicles
+July 27, 1679 Robert Hooke showed the Royal Society microscopical observations of the liquor in a lamb's testicles

 August 10, 1679 Robert Hooke showed the Royal Society microscopical observations of a cock's testicles